Aajonus Vonderplanitz

-Aajonus Vonderplanitz (April 17, 1947 – August 28, 2013) was an American alternative nutritionist and food-rights activist who focused on raw foods, particularly meat and dairy.
-He was a controversial figure who conducted legal battles, implemented legal loopholes for consumer access to raw milk, and developed a diet based largely on raw meat: the primal diet.
+Aajonus Vonderplanitz (Born John Richard Swigart; April 17, 1947 – August 28, 2013) was an American alternative nutritionist and food-rights activist who focused on raw foods, particularly raw meat and dairy.
+He was a controversial figure who fought legal battles, implemented legal loopholes for consumer access to raw milk, and developed a diet based largely on raw meat: the primal diet.
 His later years, marked by his allegations of conspiracies and by his infighting within the raw food community, drew him notoriety even among advocates of alternative healthcare and food rights.

-He claimed that he was diagnosed with terminal cancer in his early life, but experienced remission via raw carrot juice and raw dairy by age 21.
+He claimed that he was diagnosed with terminal cancer in his early life, but later experienced remission and rejuvenation upon adopting a diet consisting of raw carrot juice and raw dairy by age 21.
 He later began informal nutritional counseling.
-By age 25, he had adopted a raw plant based diet; at age 29, he added raw meat, which he claimed to vastly improve healing.
+By age 25, he had adopted a raw plant based diet; at age 29, he added raw meat, which he claimed vastly improved healing.
 After 1997, when his first book, We Want to Live, was published, he became a leading alternative nutritionist.
 He made miraculous claims of his clients' routinely curing their diseases, but did not publish any case documentation.
 His protocols are untested by medical scientists and remain controversial.

 Vonderplanitz founded the nonprofit organization Right to Choose Healthy Foods (RTCHF).
 (Note: Charlie Donham, "Interview with Aajonus Vonderplanitz", Natural Health M2M, Oct 1998.
-The mere catalog of this print magazine once published by raw-food group Natural Health is preserved online by a third party at RawTimes.com, supplying the date.
-Yet the interview transcript is preserved online by another third party, Stanley S Bass, dating it 1999.
+The mere catalog of this print magazine, once published by raw-food group Natural Health, is preserved online by a third party at RawTimes.com, supplying the date.
+Yet the interview transcript is preserved online by another third party, Stanley S Bass, dating from 1999.
 Bass is a naturopath and chiropractor esteemed by Peter Keider, Ancient Secret of the Fountain of Youth, Book 2 (New York: Doubleday, 1999), p 205.
 This same transcript, yet apparently from an older version of Bass's website, is preserved online by Australian not-for-profit association Soil and Health Library, Inc. Both prefaces are signed Stanley S. Bass, Jan 2000, and the older also claims republication permission from Vonderplanitz and M2M.)
 In 2001, his effort led to the end of Los Angeles County's ban on the retail sale of raw milk.
 To circumvent laws banning sale of unpasteurized dairy elsewhere, he invented "animal leasing", (Note: Vondreplanitz claimed that this leasing model was more legally defensible than the rival model of a "herdshare" or "cowshare".) where a dairy farm is leased to a private food club, which elects to omit pasteurization.
 Vonderplanitz's legal defenses of RTCHF's farmers and club managers were mostly successful.
 By 2010, food clubs under RTCHF numbered about 80 across the United States, including a few with over 1000 members.